Northern City Connections (Online)

 - Be the first in your family to go to University

 - Have a home address in a neighbourhood with low rates of participation in Higher Education

 - Identify as belonging to a Black, Asian, or Minority Ethnic (BAME) community

 - Be a 'first generation' student (your parents didn't attend university before they turned 21)

 - You are a carer for someone

 - You have been in care at some point

 - You have a disability or specific learning difficulty

 - You are in receipt of a UOS financial bursary

-We will email eligible students in mid January to invite them to apply for a place.
+We will email eligible students to invite them to apply for a place.